josephwan21/MAD25_T01_Team2/README.md

 Allows students to securely log in using their NP username and password, providing access to personalised academic and campus services.
 #### 1.2 First Time Student Set-Up Page
 Guides new students through initial account setup
-#### 1.3 Biometric Login
-Enables secure and convenient access using the user's fingerprint, reducing the need to repeatedly enter login credentials.
-To account for specific devices that may not have this feature, users will still be defaulted to entering their user account credentials.

 ### 2. Student Identity & Campus Access